 - (a) Eligible Students.
 Any student whose cumulative grade point average is less than 2.500 may not register for non-classroom credit.
 Nothing in this section shall prevent student organizations from requiring a grade point average of 2.500 or higher for membership or participation in its programs. - (b) Grading of Non-Classroom Credit.
 Non-classroom credit is graded on a pass-fail basis only. - (c) Non-Classroom Credit Activities.
-Eligible students may earn non-classroom credit for satisfactory participation in the following activities: - (1) Law Review. - (i) A member of the Widener Law Review may earn up to six academic credits for satisfactory participation in the work of a journal, plus additional credits under subsection (v). - (ii) A staff member may earn one credit for each semester of service, except for the final semester of the last year.
-Upon the recommendation of the Editor-in-Chief and with the approval of the Faculty Advisor, however, a student who performs substantial additional work in the second semester of the last year may earn one credit. - (iii) An editorial board member may earn two credits for each semester of service. - (iv) In order to qualify for credit, a student must register for the credits for the semester in which credit will be earned.
+Eligible students may earn non-classroom credit for satisfactory participation in the following activities: - (1) No credits may be earned for membership in or board work for the Moot Court or Trial Advocacy Honor Societies.